KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Worldclock by ulrichwisser](https://github.com/ulrichwisser/MMM-Worldclock)

+1. Recommendation: Found `https://cdnjs.cloudflare.com` in file `MMM-Worldclock.js`: It looks like a package is loaded via CDN.
+It would be better if the package were installed locally via npm.
-1. Warning: No LICENSE file.
+2. Warning: No LICENSE file.
-2. Recommendation: No ESLint configuration was found.
+3. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-3. Information: There are updates for 1 dependencie(s):
+4. Information: There are updates for 1 dependencie(s):
    - moment-timezone  ^0.5.45  →  ^0.5.46